-The Loneliness of the Long Distance Runner is a 1962 British New Wave/Kitchen Sink Drama film made by Tony Richardson, adapted by Alan Sillitoe from his own short story of the same name.
+The Loneliness of the Long Distance Runner is a 1962 British New Wave/Kitchen Sink Drama film directed by Tony Richardson, adapted by Alan Sillitoe from his own short story of the same name.

-It tells a story of Colin Smith (Tom Courtenay), a rebellious young working-class lad who finds himself in a Ruxton Towers borstal after stealing from a bakery.
-There he attracts attention of the governor played by Michael Redgrave.
-He discovers that a boy is a capable cross-country runner and can win a prize for the borstal.
+It tells a story of Colin Smith (Tom Courtenay), a rebellious young working-class lad who finds himself sentenced to the Ruxton Towers borstal after stealing from a bakery.
+There he attracts the attention of the Governor (Michael Redgrave), who discovers that Colin is a capable cross-country runner and can win a prize for the borstal.

 This movie is somewhat similar to Saturday Night and Sunday Morning.
-However being made in 1962 this one is visibly artier as the New Wave reached its peak everywhere.
-Also the character played here by Tom Courtenay is edgier and more complicated than played there by Albert Finney.
+However, being made in 1962 this one is visibly artier, as the New Wave reached its peak everywhere.
+Also, the protagonist is edgier and more complicated than the one in the earlier film.

 - Aborted Arc: The plotline of the new and fresh psychiatrist full of hopes to help the borstal inmates with his new methods is entirely dropped.
 He has a meaningful discussion with the governor in the beginning in which he shows himself eager to rectify the young delinquents and the sceptical governor visibly tries to cool him down.
-However this conflict is never developped further.
+However, this conflict is never developed further.

-- Anti-Hero: The main character, Colin Smith, is the one.
-He is a young delinquent.
+- Anti-Hero: The main character, Colin Smith, is a young delinquent.

-- Awful Wedded Life: Invoked by Colin for his parents about whom he tells that they always quarelled.
-Still they had four kids together so Darwin is satisfied with them.
+- Awful Wedded Life: Invoked by Colin for his parents about whom he tells that they always quarrelled.
+Still, they had four kids together so Darwin is satisfied with them.
 Interestingly Colin says that his (beloved) father only threatened to bash his wife's face but not that he actually hit her.

-- A Fool and His New Money Are Soon Parted: Played straight for Mrs Smith who quickly spends 500 quid of allowance payed to her by the company which employed her deceased husband.
+- A Fool and His New Money Are Soon Parted: Played straight for Mrs Smith, who quickly spends 500 quid of allowance paid to her by the company which employed her deceased husband.

 - Idiot Ball: Putting the stolen money in the drainpipe was not the cleverest decision.
-Even though Colin actually got caught only by Contrived Coincidence the rain would easily wash the money away not in the presense of the police inspector.
-Then Colin would simply lose the booty.
+Even though Colin actually got caught only by Contrived Coincidence, the rain would easily wash the money away not in the presence of the police inspector, in which case Colin would simply lose the booty.

 - I'm Cold...
 So Cold...: Played with.
 When the main character pronounces this phrase it does not turn out that he is ill and is going to die.
 It is just indeed cold in the street and he does not have a coat on.
 Soon he robs a bakery to buy a coat (later this matter of coat is dropped).
 That's the crime for which he is later sent into the borstal.
 So while he does not die nothing good happens after this phrase.

-- Literalist Snarking: When Smith is presented to the governor, the latter asked his name and he answers "Smith".
-He then is said to say to the governor "sir".
+- Literalist Snarking: When Smith is presented to the Governor, the latter asks his name and he answers "Smith".
+He then is told to say "sir".
 He re-answers: "Sir Smith".

-- Not So Different: The final sequence is dedicated to the sport event where the Ruxton Towers borstal faces a prestigious public school.
+- Mirroring Factions: The final sequence is dedicated to the sport event where the Ruxton Towers borstal faces a prestigious public school.
 When the young delinquents meet the lads from the upper-middle class it turns out that those lads have it exactly as hard there as the borstal inmates.
 For example, the public schoolboys' food is terrible, and if they are caught smoking, they are severely beaten.

-- Pet the Dog: When governor does not deprive the inmates in the borstal of the show despite their riot earlier this day.
-Of course he does in on purpose which he also lampshades.
-It has to be noted that at the same time one of the inmates is brutally puinished.
+- Pet the Dog: The Governor does not deprive the inmates in the borstal of the show despite their riot earlier this day, though at the same time, one of the inmates is brutally punished.
 His beating up is intercut with the performance.

 - Prison Riot: Because of the atrocious food.
-It is promptly suppressed and the governor even allows the inmates bar for the key culprits to watch the performace of the artists who came to the borstal.
+It is promptly suppressed and the Governor even allows the inmates (bar the key culprits) to watch the performance of the artists who came to the borstal.

 - Smug Snake: For Colin Smith it is Brown, the new man of his mother, whom she brought into their house immediately after their father died.
 He is not made up to be very sympathetic but never does anything outright condemnable.
 He also has nothing to do with the arrest of Colin.

-- That Makes Me Feel Angry: The psychiatrist who interviews Colin after his acception into the borstal induces him to tell what he thought or felt when he robbed the bakery.
-Colin subverts his efforts answering very matter-of-factly.
-E.g. that when he was robbing the bakery he was not thinking as he was robbing it.
+- That Makes Me Feel Angry: The psychiatrist who interviews Colin after his acceptance into the borstal induces him to tell what he thought or felt when he robbed the bakery.
+Colin subverts his efforts answering very matter-of-factly, e.g., that when he was robbing the bakery he was not thinking as he was robbing it.

 - Vacation Episode: Several for two couples, Colin and Audrey and Mike and Gladys.
 Once they end up at the sea shore.